nhscc/problem-statements/2024/elections_irv/bdpa-elections_irv-part-1.md

-The very first time a newly-created user logs in, whereupon they are redirected to this view, said user will be forced to change their password before being allowed further interacts with the system.
+The very first time a newly-created user logs in, whereupon they are redirected to this view, said user will be forced to change their password before being allowed to interact with the system.

 Additionally: